HavocsCall/ComfyUI_HavocsCall_Custom_Nodes/README.md

 - Int to Float - Converts an `INTEGER` to a `FLOAT`.
 - Int to String - Converts an `INTEGER` to a `STRING`.
 ### Prompt Styler Node
-- Prompt Styler - Adds text to your prompts based on json files
+- Prompt Styler - Adds text to your prompts based on json files.
 ### Switch Nodes
 - Clip Switch - Switches between two `CLIPS`.
 - Conditioning Switch - Switches between two `CONDITIONING`.